tomhub/SAS/README.md

 ## templates/
 -------------
 <pre>
-newmacro.sas                SAS macro template to write a new macro
+newmacro.sas:               SAS macro template to write a new macro
 </pre>